 I am also a christian counselor but have respect to those of all faiths.
 I am open in implementing matters of faith in our counseling process, if requested.

 All out of pocket payments are due at the beginning of service.
-I accept cash, check. health savings acct or credit card.
+Cash, check. health savings acct or credit card is accepted.

-In order to check your eligibility and benefits, I would need a copy of your insurance card with your member ID and date of birth.
+Insurances are accepted.
+In net-work provider with: Pacific Source, Regence Blue Cross, Optum United Behavioral Health, TriWest, Tricare West and Lyra EAP.
+In order to check your eligibility and benefits, please provide a copy of your insurance card with your member ID and date of birth.

-I can also provide a super bill for out of network insurance if needed.
+A super bill can be provided for out of network insurance if needed.
 Typically deductibles and co-pays are higher out of network, but coverage is less strict and more flexible.
-I can provide a receipt for you to submit to your insurance plan.
+A receipt can be provided for you to submit to your insurance plan.

-For any other questions, please contact me.
-I'm happy to answer any other questions you may have.
-I look forward in hearing from you.
+Please contact us for any other questions.
+We will be happy to answer any other questions you may have.
+We look forward in hearing from you!